segmentio/segment-docs/src/connections/aws-privatelink.md

 ### Configure PrivateLink for RDS Postgres
 1. Create a Network Load Balancer VPC endpoint service using the instructions in the [Create a service powered by AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html){:target="_blank”} documentation.
-2. Reach out to your Customer Success Manager (CSM) for more details about Segment's AWS principal.
+2. Reach out to your Customer Success Manager (CSM) for details about Segment's AWS principal.
 3. Add the Segment AWS principal as an “Allowed Principal” to consume the Network Load Balancer VPC endpoint service you created in step 1.
-4. Reach out to your CSM and provide them with the Service name for the service that you created above.
+4. Reach out to your CSM and provide them with the Service Name for the service that you created above.
 Segment's engineering team provisions a VPC endpoint for the service in the Segment Edge VPC.
-5. After creating the VPC endpoint, Segment provides you with private DNS so you can update the **Host** in your Segment app settings or create a new Postgres integration. <br> The following RDS Postgres integrations support PrivateLink:
+5. Segment provides you with the VPC endpoint's private DNS name.
+Use the DNS name as the **Host** setting to update or create new Postgres integrations in the Segment app. <br> The following RDS Postgres integrations support PrivateLink:
   - [RDS Postgres storage destination](/docs/connections/storage/catalog/postgres/)
   - [RDS Postgres Reverse ETL source](/docs/connections/reverse-etl/reverse-etl-source-setup-guides/postgres-setup/)